Application Modernization Strategy: The Complete Guide

 Replace

-As the name suggests, a replacement approach retires a legacy on-premise application and replaces it with a cloud-based SaaS app.
+As the name suggests, a replacement approach replaces a legacy on-premise application with a cloud-based SaaS app.
 Replacing is a good option when the existing app is not meeting business specifications and investing in it is not worth the money.
-This is the most quick and easy app modernization strategy to follow.
+This is the quickest and easiest app modernization strategy to follow.

 The application architecture

-The FGI application was written in PHP, implementing a monolithic architecture.
+The FGI application was written in PHP and implemented a monolithic architecture.
 Apache was the web server, while MySQL was used as the open-source RDBMS.
 FGI implemented an on-premises environment, hosting the components in cPanel.

 The challenge